Tax laws limit the amount of money you can voluntarily contribute to your super account on a concessional basis.

 Superannuation contribution caps are categorised as concessional, non-concessional and CGT amounts, with some further differentiation based on the age and status of the superannuation fund member.

-Concessional contributions are essentially those contributions which are tax deductible, and include employer contributions and personal contributions claimed by the self-employed.
+Concessional contributions are essentially those contributions which are tax deductible, and include both employer and personal contributions.

-- At 75 years and over, only mandated super guarantee or award contributions can be made.
+- At 75 years and over, only mandated super guarantee or award contributions can be made (except for downsizer contributions).

-Up to 30 June 2013 employee super guarantee entitlements ceased at age 70 years, but from 1 July 2013 those entitlements continue.
+Up to 30 June 2013 employee super guarantee entitlement ceased at age 70 years, but from 1 July 2013 those entitlements continue.